oOLokiOo/RandomFilm/versions/php/parser-kinopoisk/v2.0/README.md

 exit();
 ```

-* NOT Web version - get array with Film info by "direct_url":
+* NOT Web version - get array with Film info by "direct_url" to Film:
 ```php
 $parser = new KinopoiskParser();
 //$parser->web_version = false; /* false - by default */